bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/webp/image003.webp?raw=true"
   style="width:18%"
+  title="A man looking at his laptop screen as if he is considering which browser to use
-  alt="A man looking at his laptop screen as if he is considering which browser to use
+    - a few browser logos float in the background" alt="A man looking at his laptop screen as if he is considering which browser to use
     - a few browser logos float in the background." />
 </p>